Teach English in Thailand

 Teach English in Thailand and be immediately captivated by all that the "Land of Smiles" has to offer while working abroad.

-- Paid English teaching positions throughout Thailand
+- Paid English teaching positions throughout Thailand.
+Guaranteed salary of at least 30,000 Thai baht per month.

 - All inclusive program with add-ons already packaged in: airport pickup, insurance for 4 months, accommodation for your training period in Hua Hin or Chiang Mai, all orientation excursions, and more.